rjdekker/MHI2MQTT/README.md

 The Arduino Pro Mini is 12V tolerant according to its specs, but using the 12V (pin 1) of the MHI unit did not work in my setup.
 I use a Pololu D24V5F5 step-down voltage regulator to power both the Pro Mini and the ESP8266.

 Oh, and while you're at it, take out the two LEDs on the Arduino.
 They are ridiculously bright.
 Really, the light will pass through the plastic casing and will light up your aircon like it's Christmas all year.
-I advise to use a soldering iron to do this (find good instructions on YouTube).
+It's better to use a soldering iron to do this (find good instructions on YouTube).
 Do not start cutting the LEDs traces as you will likely damage traces underneath.

-When I was done soldering and had uploaded the firmware, I wrapped the entire contraption in shrink wrap to fix all the removable parts and protect against causing possible short-circuits while installed in the aircon.
+After soldering and uploading the firmware, I wrapped the entire contraption in shrink wrap to fix all the (re)movable parts and protect against causing possible short-circuits while installed in the aircon.

 ![Contraption](https://rjdekker.github.io/MHI2MQTT/docs/images/Contraption.jpg)